 - Comments: Employees may get into an online discussion in the comments sections of online articles.

-It is obvious that employers may control internet access and company time spent on personal websites at work, but what about off-duty time?
+Employers may control internet access and company time spent on personal websites at work, but what about off-duty time?

-The explosion of blogs and exposure of personal commentaries to the public at large has resulted in clashes between employees’ freedom of expression and employers’ rights to control what is said about them.
+The explosion of blogs and exposure of personal commentaries to the public has resulted in clashes between employees’ freedom of expression and employers’ rights to control what is said about them.
 The resulting court cases have shed light on considerations for employers.

 Disciplining an employee for blogging about work may run afoul of the law in certain situations: